parisGPB/Neural-Style-Transfer/README.md

 # STYLE TRANSFER - DLAI TEAM #5
 This project is carried out by ETSETB students for the Deep Learning for Artificial Intelligence course.
+The team is formed by Clara Rendé, Cristian Cuadrado, Marc Hernandez and Guillem París.

 Our notebook: https://telecombcn-dl.github.io/2018-dlai-team5/